 12 people – 9 pounds (18 large potatoes)

-Mashed Potatoes Are Healthy
+Potatoes Are Healthy

 While potatoes are not paleo or low-carb, they are healthy because they are a whole food that hasn’t been processed and is rich in nutrients and loaded with vitamins – vitamin B6, vitamin C, potassium and they are a good source of fiber.
-Potatoes are apparently so good for you, some people are losing weight with the potato diet (eating only potatoes for months).
+Since potatoes are so good for you, some people are losing weight with the potato diet (eating only potatoes for months).
 I consider everything healthy that you can plant yourself in your garden and eat right away.
 Because potatoes are high in carbs, I tend to eat in moderation and not overindulge on potatoes.
 Even though that can be really hard when they are so good – so creamy and rich.